dombg1337/webScan/README.md

 ## Description

-The script simply automates common and important steps in pen-testing a website to save time during an engagement.
+The script simply automates common and important steps in pen-testing a webserver to save time during an engagement or for sys-admins after setting it up.

-Even though these are common steps, the tests performed barely touch the surface of web-app-security audits which requires a lot of manual testing.
+Even though these are common checks, the tests performed barely touch the surface of web-app-security audits and only check common things of the webserver hosting the web-app.
+Web-app-security audits require a lot of manual testing.
 It is recommended to follow guides like the one from OWASP: https://owasp.org/www-project-web-security-testing-guide/v42/ and to supplement it with additional resources.

 ## Execution